Last Minute Income Tax e-Filing Tips

 Alternatively, the IRB could simply have you jailed for failing to submit your tax records.

 Alright, you’ve put off your filing long enough.
-Assuming that you’re adamant about getting it sorted as soon as possible – let’s look at how you can get right into it:
+Let’s look at how you can get right into it, before the May 15, 2021 deadline!

 e-Filing is your only hope